DavidJohnGee/clicrud/README.md

 MLX = "x.x.x.x"
 ICX = "y.y.y.y"
 VDX = "z.z.z.z"
-# vRouter support with version 0.3.00
+# VRouter support with version 0.3.00
-vRouter = "r.r.r.r"
+VRouter = "r.r.r.r"

 # With version 0.3.00, 'b64password' and 'b64enable' also exist as arguments for the below.
 # They are decoded and copied to 'password' and 'enable' automatically.